My Personal Journey Begins . . .

 “If you only work on your personal hurts without examining how you participate in the systematic oppression of groups of people and unwittingly participate in your own group’s oppression, it’s like digging yourself out of a pile of manure with a teaspoon and a big steam shovel comes and dumps another load of manure on you.”

-My journey of understanding and the commitment to actively work to overcome racism began when I attended a workshop for teachers and leaders in Reevaluation Counseling (RC).
+My journey of understanding and committing to actively work to overcome racism began when I attended a workshop for teachers and leaders in Reevaluation Counseling (RC).
 This grassroots, international organization teaches people how to listen in a way that helps the individual release unwanted painful emotions and reevaluate an experience of a present or past event.

 I had come to this workshop because I was a single parent with little income and a lot of emotional baggage from my childhood.
 I was looking for resources to help me confront my childhood demons.
 RC was inexpensive and one could arrange as many “listening sessions” as one was willing to give back.